KhronosGroup/Vulkan-Tools/GOVERNANCE.md

 * Cross Platform Compatibility
   - Google and LunarG collaboration:
     - Google: Monitor for Android
-    - LunarG: Monitor for desktop (Windows and Linux)
+    - LunarG: Monitor for desktop (Windows, Linux, and MacOS)
     - Continuous Integration: HW test farms operated by Google and LunarG monitor various hardware/software platforms
 * Repo Quality
   - Repo remains in healthy state with all tests passing and good-quality, consistent codebase